Archethought/dfds/elk/README.md

 THEN,
 1. Go to a browser on your host machine and bring up the Kibana port: http://localhost:5601.
 It should default to the management console.
-1. Change the filter from 'logstash-*' to just '*' and hit return.
+1. Change the filter from `logstash-*` to just `*` and hit return.
 You should see a drop down below where you can pick datetime.
 (See picture below.)
 1. Select the `create` button.

 ![kibana window](https://github.com/Archethought/dfds/blob/master/images/kibana_1a.png "Initial Kibana window")